 Late last year I published a few Jest presets to simplify adding automated testing to your SharePoint Framework (SPFx) projects.
 These are complete with example tests including testing the rendering of components, testing async functions using promises or callbacks and even simulating user events.
-You can learn more about the presets in the original post, Enable Jest testing of SharePoint Framework Projects in One Simple Step.
-In this post, I want to share some updates on the presets that have been published.
+You can learn more about the presets in the original post, Enable Jest testing of SharePoint Framework Projects in One Simple Step .
+In this post, I want to share some updates to the presets that have been published.

 If you aren’t familiar with the presets, let me quickly recap the WHAT, WHY & HOW questions…